anthonyharrison/lib4sbom/README.md

 **Methods**

-parse_file(filename)
+parse_file(filename, file_str=None)
-Parses the SBOM file.
-If the file does not exist, a FileNotFoundError exception is raised.
+Parses the SBOM content from file (if no file_str is provided) or string.
+Filename is needed in both cases (it is used to determine the content format and correct parser to use).
+If no file_str is provided and the file does not exist, a FileNotFoundError exception is raised.

 If an error occurs during the parsing of the file, a SBOMParserException exception is raised.